solana-foundation/developer-content/content/guides/games/auto-approve.md

 ---

-# How to auto approve transaction for fast game play and great ux

 To have a fluid game play for on-chain games it is beneficial to have an auto approve wallet.

 1. Wallet auto approve